 Research topic: Establishing start-to-end simulation for beam transport of accelerator-generated novel RT beams.
-This will entail exploring methods to propagate structured beams through the accelerator as well as through matter, including not only single particle to matter interactions but also considering collective effects during the beam transport through matter.
-The research will include the work on WP A2.1+2.3 and will be the main contributor for WP A3.
+This will entail exploring methods to propagate structured beams through the accelerator as well as through matter, including not only single particle with matter interactions but also considering collective effects during the beam transport through matter.
+The research will include the work on WP